June 20, 2023

 Puran Poli is another popular healthy Indian snack that is known in different regions by different names.
 Also, as per the region, its taste differs based on the ingredients used.
 But, it is a popular Maharashtrian dish, a sweet flatbread, which looks like a chapati or paratha but the only difference is it has a sweet filling.

-Pav Bahji is a fast-food dish that is eaten like a snack in different parts of India.
+Pav Bahji is a fast-food dish is definitely on the best Indian snacks list.
 It consists of a thick vegetable gravy or bhaji served with bread or pav.
-The dish originated in Mumbai was a favourite quick lunch time meal for the textile mill workers who preferred robust and tasty food.
+The dish originated in Mumbai and was a favourite quick lunchtime meal for the textile mill workers who preferred robust and tasty food.

 The bhaji is made of mashed vegetables like potatoes, onions, peas, bell peppers, tomatoes, chillies and carrots, which is mixed with an array of spices.
 Originally, a street food, today, Pav Bhaji is now available at street hand carts and fancy restaurants across India and overseas.

 The street sellers cook the vegetable mix, i.e., the bhaji mix on a tawa or flat griddle and serve the dish hot.
 The bhaji is now laded with a generous amount of butter and the pav is spiced with the gravy masala and coriander.
-While the dish tastes amazing by itself, people now prefer having it with Cheese, and Cheese Pav Bhaji has become the go-to easy evening snack for the modern day youngsters.
+While the dish tastes amazing by itself, people now prefer having it with cheese, and Cheese Pav Bhaji has become the go-to easy evening snack for modern-day youngsters.

 In conclusion, the popular Indian snacks list mentioned above is not an exhaustive one, but we have meticulously chosen these as we firmly believe they are the best amongst the lot and are a crowd favourite.
 So, if you are travelling across India, make sure to try one or all these Indian snack foods to get the real taste of the Indian food culture.